dacci/moget/README.md

           Use the specified proxy
   -U, --proxy-user <user:password>
-          Specify the user name and password to use for proxy authentication -h, --help
+          Specify the user name and password to use for proxy authentication -s, --seek <position>
+          Discard input until the timestamps reach position -f, --fast-start
+          Run a second pass moving the index (moov atom) to the beginning of the file -h, --help
           Print help information
   -V, --version